CodingNomads/articles/code-is-text/code-is-text.md

-## Introduction - Python project for beginners
+## Introduction

 In this article and video, you will learn how to write a simple **Guess-the-number game** in Python using a normal text editor.

 This tutorial is meant to be an easy Python project for beginners, so don't worry if you don't understand everything at first.
-The main point is to see how **code is just text**.
+The main point is to see that **code is just text**.

+You can watch the video tutorial below, and/or continue reading this blog for the written tutorial.
 Now let's go build and run your first interactive Python project!

+## Video Tutorial: Python project for beginners

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CAOOILNwI5M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Install Python on your computer

-**Note**: If you don't already have Python installed on your computer, visit <a target="_blank" href="https://www.python.org/downloads/">Python.org</a> to download it.
+If you don't already have Python installed on your computer, visit <a target="_blank" href="https://www.python.org/downloads/">Python.org</a> to download it.
 This tutorial is taught for UNIX-based systems (Mac & Linux).
 If you are on Windows and you don't have Python pre-installed, you can also build the game in an online coding interface, such as [repl.it](https://repl.it/).

 ## Build the Game